matthias-reis/carda-gatsby/content/articles/2022/12/bank-myna-singer-maud.md

 <YouTube id="ijNPZmiem0s" />

-The label is also preparing a strictly limited lathe-cut vinyl edition, hand-painted by one of the co-owner.
+The label is also preparing a strictly limited lathe-cut vinyl edition, hand-painted by one of the co-owners.
 They have such an artsy/DIY vibe, I love everything they do, and you should definitely check their catalogue!

 **Anne:** Any other occasions we can see you live on stage these days?